UTHSCSA-NAL/shrinkage/README.md

 > Nicolas Honnorat, Mohamad Habes.
 "Covariance Shrinkage for Functional Connectomes." submitted to NeuroImage

-Please cite the last version of the article if/when it will be published.
+Please cite the last version of the article when it will be published.

 # Usage